metonym/svelte-dark-mode/README.md

 ### Server-side rendering (SSR)

-If your app uses server-side rendering (SSR), you may need to employ the `afterUpdate` lifecycle hook because `document` is a client-side API.
+If you use server-side rendering (SSR), employ the `afterUpdate` lifecycle when accessing `document.body` or `document.documentElement`.

 ```html
 <script>